munach/obsidian-extract-pdf-annotations/README.md

 ### Commands
 * `Extract PDF Annotations` Works when editing a markdown note.
 Searches all PDF files in current Folder for annotations, and inserts them at the current position of the open note.
 * `Extract PDF Annotations on single file` Works while displaying a PDF file.
 Extracts annotations from this file and writes them to the note `Annotations for <filename>`
+* `Extract PDF Annotations from single file from path in clipboard` Works when editing a markdown note.
+Looks for a file path of a pdf in clipboard, extracts annotations from it and inserts them at the current position of the open note.
+This command can be used for external PDF files, which are not part of the Obsidian Vault.
+Helpful, if you do not want to copy your PDFs inside your vault.

 ### Plugin Settings: